The University of Alabama at Birmingham

 UAB offers a number of reasonably priced apartments (efficiencies to two-bedroom units) for on-campus residence.
 The Housing Office also provides information on off-campus housing, including listings for short- and long-term lease facilities.
 Many reasonably priced apartments are located within easy walking distance of UAB.

 Financial Assistance: Each year, approximately 1,100 students are appointed as graduate fellows or assistants.
 Stipends range from approximately $12,000 up to $27,000, plus full payment of tuition and fees.
 Some programs need teaching or research assistants, some have federal and state research grants that are budgeted to include student assistants, and many need graders or lab tutors.
 UAB currently has substantial training support from federal agencies.
 The Comprehensive Minority Faculty and Student Development Program offers three years of support to minority students enrolled in doctoral programs.

 How to Apply

 UAB's admission process has two levels of review.
 The Graduate School sets general admission requirements, and each graduate program specifies its particular requirements.
-In general, the Graduate School welcomes applications from students who have earned a bachelor's degree from a regionally accredited academic institution (either domestic or international), have good letters of evaluation, and have scored well on a recognized standardized test (usually the Graduate Record Examination General Test).
+In general, the Graduate School welcomes applications from students who have earned a bachelor's degree from a regionally accredited academic institution, have good letters of evaluation, and have scored well on a recognized standardized test (usually the Graduate Record Examinations General Test).
 Each application is evaluated by the program faculty on the basis of all information available about the applicant.